julian94/julian94.github.io/TI4/factions/sol.md

 The Federation of Sol has a commodity limit of 4.

 ## Faction Abilities
+### ORBITAL DROP
-* ORBITAL DROP: Action: Spend 1 token from your strategy pool to place 2 infantry from your reinforcements on 1 planet you control.
+Action: Spend 1 token from your strategy pool to place 2 infantry from your reinforcements on 1 planet you control.

+### VERSATILE
-* VERSATILE: When you gain command tokens during the status phase, gain 1 additional command token.
+When you gain command tokens during the status phase, gain 1 additional command token.

 ## Promissory Note
 ### Military Support
->At the start of the Sol player's turn:
+At the start of the Sol player's turn:
->Remove 1 token from the Sol player's strategy pool, if able, and return it to their reinforcements.
+Remove 1 token from the Sol player's strategy pool, if able, and return it to their reinforcements.
 Then, you may place 2 infantry from your reinforcements on any planet you control.
->Then return this card to the Sol player.
+Then return this card to the Sol player.

 ## Faction Specific Units
 |Type|Name|Cost|Combat|Move|Capacity|Abilities|Prerequisites|